 Clinton and Lynch attempted to keep the obviously pre-planned meeting secret.
 When it became publicly known, the two said it was merely a chance encounter and that they had no discussion related to the Clinton investigation.

 Other than Hillary Clinton, the only U.S. politician known to have willingly colluded with Russians in an attempt to affect political change in America is none other than Adam Schiff himself.
 In 2017, Schiff received a phone call from a man identifying himself as Speaker of the Ukrainian Parliament, Andriy Parubiy and claiming that he could provide the congressman with compromising photographs of President Trump, that were in the possession of the Russian government.

-In a recording of the call, first released by British newspaper The Daily Mail, Schiff eagerly agreed to follow up on the matter and wanted to obtain copies of the photographs.
+, Schiff eagerly agreed to follow up on the matter and wanted to obtain copies of the photographs.
 “I think it probably would be best to provide these materials both to our committee and to the FBI,” Schiff told the caller.

 As it turned out, the call was a prank, perpetrated by a pair of Russian radio hosts known for such tricks.
 The congressman’s staff later claimed that Schiff had known it was a hoax all along but was unable to explain why Schiff discussed the Intelligence Committee’s investigation with the caller for eight minutes and why his staff followed up on the call with emails requesting a meeting at the Ukrainian Embassy in Washington, D.C. to pick up the photographs.